Vantiq/vantiq-extension-sources/udpSource/README.md

 *	useCsvSchema: Optional.
 Defines the values that will be sent as CSV.
 Can be either A) an array of the names of the values that will be taken from the objects and placed in CSV, or B) the location in which the previous will be for *all* Publishes.
 The values in the array will be placed as the header for the CSV document.
 Default is null

 #### Byte/String Options
 These options send data out as a string in byte form.
 They do not include quotation marks unless they are part of the message.
+These two options are mutually exclusive.
 * 	passBytesOutFrom: Optional.
 The location from which you would like to place the outgoing data.
 This will take in the String at the location and send it using the byte values of the characters contained within.
 Default is null.
 * 	formatParser: Optional.
 The settings for sending data as Ascii encoded bytes using printf-style formatting.
     * 	pattern: Required.
 The printf-style pattern that you wish the data to be sent as.
 Any format arguments that are replaced with "null".
 See java.util.Formatter for specifics on what is allowed.